ktv-sky/my_site/README.md

-# Site with Topics, Tasks, Currency Exchange and Authentication build with Django Framework
+# Site with Topics, Tasks and Currency Exchange

 ## Running this project locally
 - Clone or download this repo.